qvacua/MessagePack.swift/README.md

 =================

 A fast, zero-dependency MessagePack implementation written in Swift 4.
 Supports Apple platforms and Linux.
-It's a fork of `a2/MessagePack.swift`.
+This is a fork of `https://github.com/a2/MessagePack.swift` (it looks like that repository is inactive for long time).

 ## Version